WRITERSWORLD Book Production Guide

 Once you have submitted your contract and made the required payment, at the very start of the

-process you will be offered a two- to three-hour meeting with the founder and owner of
+process you will be taken through the publishing process step-by-step with the founder and owner of

 WRITERSWORLD, Graham Cook, where you will have the opportunity to ask